 - Be polite and courteous, even if you disagree.
 Excessive name calling, profanity, fighting words, discriminatory epithets, sexual harassment, bullying, gruesome language or the like, will not be tolerated.

 - Stay on topic.
 Keep the conversation relevant to the community and contribute to the dialogue.
-We reserve the right to remove off-topic, out of context, spam or promotional postings.
+We reserve the right to remove content that is off-topic, out of context, spam, promotional or links to third party sites.

 - Keep it real.
 All wall postings should come from a real person and Facebook profile.
 Postings from fake or anonymous profiles will be deleted when discovered.